Jump to content on this page:

 Blogs, podcasts, and other social media are used by researchers to disseminate their findings, and build networks.

-They can be particularly important for researchers in the Global South with limited access to traditional academic publishing routes.
+These media can be particularly important for researchers in the Global South with limited access to traditional academic publishing, which makes them useful when seeking under-represented people, and non-Western ways of creating knowledge.

 For more about using social media in study and research, see the Digital Student SkillsGuide which has links to information about the Digital Teacher and Digital Researcher courses.